pimpmfl/Future-Store-ApolloWF/README.md

     - Ports: All
     - Destination: 0.0.0.0/0

-Additionally the function map_faces_to_users requires an additional SecurityGroup otherwise the Rekognition API cannot be accessed:
+Additionally the functions that use Rekognition (init_collection, map_faces_to_users, register_user) requires an additional SecurityGroup otherwise the Rekognition API cannot be accessed:
 - Inbound:
     - Protocoll: All
     - Ports: All